DavidRaab/Playground/benchmarks/malloc/README.md

 You can do that in C too.
 Yeah, so you just write your own Garbage Collector and still call it "manual memory management".
 Whatever that means.

+Don't use -O2 to compile C code, otherwise compiler optimize the whole for-loop away, then program just returns 0 and does nothing.